creemama/run-non-root/README.md

 Options:
   -d, --debug              Output debug information; using --quiet does not
                            silence debug output.
-  -f, --gname GROUP_NAME   The group name to use when executing the command;
+  -f, --group GROUP_NAME   The group name to use when executing the command;
                            the default is nonroot; this option is ignored if we are already running as a non-root user; when specified, this option overrides the